 Boston: Most Popular Articles

-From electronics, upscale fashion and jewelry, to specialty foods, local souvenirs and artistry, Boston-area shopping malls aren’t exactly your typical suburban variety.
-Here’s a glimpse at six of the best.
+From electronics, upscale fashion and jewelry, to specialty foods, Boston-area shopping malls aren’t exactly your typical suburban variety.

 From The Children's Museum to the Franklin Park Zoo, Boston offers a wide array of attractions that will compel both kids and parents.
 The fact that children might learn something along the way at many of these top picks is just a bonus.